 Reducing Waterborne Infections in Healthcare Environments

-Hospital acquired infections is a serious risk and one site managers are working hard to reduce.
+Hospital-acquired infections are a serious risk, and one site managers are working hard to reduce.
 With non-tuberculosis mycobacteria (NTMs) a growing concern, we look at options to help tackle this threat…

-Waterborne infections are something most site managers [MS1] will be aware of, with checks routinely carried out to mitigate the risk of Legionella and Pseudomonas aeruginosa bacteria.
-However, a growing body of evidence has led to an increased risk of hospital acquired infections (HAIs) and non-tuberculosis mycobacteria (NTMs) as an increasingly dangerous waterborne pathogen.
+Waterborne infections are something most site managers will be aware of, with checks routinely carried out to mitigate the risk of Legionella and Pseudomonas aeruginosa.
+However, a growing body of evidence indicates that the risk of hospital-acquired infections (HAIs) and non-tuberculosis mycobacteria (NTMs) is increasing, making them increasingly dangerous waterborne pathogens.

 NTMs are particularly dangerous for patients and visitors to healthcare facilities, especially if they are immunocompromised, infants, elderly, or anyone undergoing heart surgery, transplants or living with cystic fibrosis.
-For these people, NTMs could cause pulmonary, central nervous system, and soft tissue infections.
+For these people, NTMs can cause pulmonary, central nervous system, and soft-tissue infections.

 So what does this new threat of NTMs mean?

-Site managers in the clinical and healthcare settings are becoming increasingly scrupulous in making sure new refurbishments and new-build facilitates have features in place that help mitigate these risks.
-As well as routine checks and servicing already carried out for things like Legionella, there is a move to fixtures that help with infection prevention and control too.
+Site managers in clinical and healthcare settings are becoming increasingly vigilant in ensuring that new refurbishments and new-build facilities include features to mitigate these risks.
+As well as routine checks and servicing already carried out for things like Legionella, there is a move toward fixtures that support infection prevention and control, too.

-Our biggest issue in the healthcare environment is dead water, bacteria-friendly water temperatures, and the production of biofilm, which is how NTMs can develop and spread.
-A particular site of concern is the shower due to NTMs showing high risk of contraction through inhalation - which can happen during and post showering.
+Our biggest issue in the healthcare environment is dead water, bacteria-friendly water temperatures, and the formation of biofilm, which enables NTMs to develop and spread.
+A particular site of concern is the shower, as NTMs pose a high risk of inhalation exposure, which can occur during and after showering.

 A unit to reduce the risk of NTMs

 The Markwik 21+ Shower Panel with Thermostatic Mixer Valve is a strong move in infection prevention and control (IPC).
-The range has been designed to specifically reduce microbial growth by using an increased amount of antimicrobial brass in it’s build.
-The item is also made using narrow bore water pipes.
-This increases the velocity of the water passing through it, which means it has less opportunity to stick to the sides and create a biofilm, which is where waterborne bacteria can build.
+The range has been designed to specifically reduce microbial growth by incorporating more antimicrobial brass into its construction.
+The item is also made using narrow-bore water pipes.
+This increases the velocity of the water passing through it, reducing its opportunity to stick to the sides and form a biofilm, where waterborne bacteria can build.

-The thermostat is also located very close to the outlet on these shower panels, which means you get more accuracy in the water temperature being delivered, and less likelihood of bacteria-friendly temperatures in the pipework.
+The thermostat is also located very close to the outlet on these shower panels, which means you get more accurate water temperature and a lower likelihood of bacteria-friendly temperatures in the pipework.

 This unit has also been designed for easy strip down and cleaning, and is made to a grade that will happily tolerate disinfectant - something not all taps or shower panels can boast.

-Perhaps the most impressive part of the Markwik 21+ Hospital shower panel is the recirculating loop of heated water, which significantly reduces the amount of dead water sat in the system.
-The unit can also be adapted to have a cold recirculation loop too.
+Perhaps the most impressive part of the Markwik 21+ Hospital shower panel is the recirculating loop of heated water, which significantly reduces the amount of dead water sitting in the system.
+The unit can also be adapted to have a cold recirculation loop.

-The responsibility to estates teams and facility managers is a serious one, but with continual advancement in washroom technology and manufacturers rising to meet this critical concern, there are now options that put showers, washbasins and scrub-ups into the best place possible.
+The responsibility of estates teams and facility managers is serious, but with continual advances in washroom technology and manufacturers rising to meet this critical need, there are now options that place showers, washbasins, and scrub-ups in the best possible position.

 MORE TO EXPLORE IN Related Posts